swiftlang/swift-evolution/proposals/0413-typed-throws.md

 }
 ```

-Note that the implicit `error` variable within the catch block has the concrete type `CatError`; there is no need for the existential `any Error`.
+Note that the implicit `error` variable within the catch block is inferred to the concrete type `CatError`; there is no need for the existential `any Error`.

-When a `do` statement can throw errors with different concrete types, or involves any calls to functions using untyped throws, the `catch` block will receive an `any Error` type:
+When a `do` statement can throw errors with different concrete types, or involves any calls to functions using untyped throws, the `catch` block will receive a thrown error type of an `any Error` type:

 ```swift
 func callKids() throws(KidError) -> [Kid] { ... }